Updated: After 'Selling' His Father’s Diamond Bank, This is What Uzoma Dozie is Doing Now

 “I later went to the University of Reading where I studied chemistry.
 After that, I went to the University College London to obtain a master’s degree in organic chemistry.
 We worked really hard to develop products that would help fight a number of diseases,” he recounted in an interview, reproduced by Nairametrics.

 That Diamond Bank did not liquidate under him is a commendable feat that many find interesting.
-He was also very wise and shrewd in handing over his father’s hard-earned work to a profitable a institution.
-Access Bank remains the biggest bank in Nigeria by customer base and asset.
+He was also very wise and shrewd in handing over his father’s hard-earned work to a profitable institution.

 Where is Uzoma now?

-He has been lured into the fintech world where he continues with banking but on another pedestal.
+He has been lured into the fintech world, where he continues with banking but on another pedestal.

-Four popular Nigerian companies you don't know are family business
+Four Nigerian companies that are family businesses

 Source: Legit.ng